Aníbal Pinto: Administration

 His government started under the weight of the worst Chilean economic crisis of the 19th century.
 This was made worse by the floods of 1876, that laid waste to the nascent infrastructure.
 An earthquake on May 9, 1877, completed the destruction.
 At this juncture, he declared the non-convertibility of the currency, a measure that prevented a run on the banks and saved the public credit, but caused him the enmity of the opposition.

 In 1878, he named Viña del Mar as a commune.

 Nonetheless, the principal crisis of his administration was the outbreak of the War of the Pacific with Peru and Bolivia.
 He managed to successfully face the first onslaught, at the same time, achieving the all-important Argentinian neutrality.
 On July 23, 1881, he signed a treaty with Argentina recognising Argentine sovereignty on eastern Patagonia and Eastern Tierra del Fuego but keeping the Strait of Magellan and western Tierra del Fuego under Chilean control.

 He also managed to obtain the capture of Antofagasta and Tarapacá and used these territories as new sources of revenue to finance the rest of the war.

 Later life

 After his retirement from politics, a debt that he had personally guaranteed forced him to sell all his property, having to move to a very modest house near Victoria square, in Valparaíso.
 Though he was offered the position of senator or different embassies in Europe, he decided to make do working as a translator for the railroad companies.
 He died in Valparaíso in 1884.

+Personal life

+In 1855, Pinto married Delfina de la Cruz Zañartu, a pianist and future First Lady of Chile, with whom he had 7 children.

+Through his son Francisco Antonio Pinto Cruz, a lawyer, politician and diplomat, Pinto was the grandfather of the sculptor Marie-Thérèse Pinto.

+Pinto was the son-in-law of General José María de la Cruz Prieto.